sndeep4all/angular-jointjs-graph/README.md

 actions on the proper `$resource` objects and passing the corresponding set of model properties to the JointJS models, enabling custom styling and behavior for the different graph nodes.

-The `graph-existing-entities` directive contains an `ng-repeat` loop iterating over all the entities retrieved for the given entity identifier.
+The `graph-existing-entities` directive contains an `ng-repeat` loop iterating over all models retrieved for the given entity identifier.
 The retrieval happens after the `graph` directive has received a `graphResources` event, which is described in detail in the [Initialization](#init) section.
 It exposes an `entity` object in its scope that may be used to bind model properties to the transcluded view, e.g. name, entity type or